bluewave-labs/verifywise/README.md

 We are democratizing AI best practices with an open-source solution that can be hosted on-premises, giving you complete control over your AI governance.

-Please [get in touch](https://tidycal.com/verifywise/info-session) with us to see the latest demo, or [join the waitlist](https://airtable.com/appdK4RIXT5xKd2Zh/pagamLEwP1yvJgP0C/form) to be notified when the release announcement is made.
+Please [get in touch](https://tidycal.com/verifywise/info-session) with us to see the latest demo, or [click here](https://verifywise.ai/see-a-demo-of-verifywise/) to experience the demo yourself.

 <img width="1433" alt="VerifyWise" src="https://github.com/user-attachments/assets/268a2c44-01de-4f7b-8e10-1dd4f76e86a8">